 The SC also provides an interpreted clinical report.
 A systematic process is followed in accordance with published American College of Medical Genetics and Genomics (ACMG) guidelines to determine the clinical significance of each variant considered for reporting.
 From the start of Phase II in September 2018 to samples received before 3/28/2019, WGS clinical report consists of reporting of the digital exome using the same exome BED file as the Baylor clinical exome.
 In addition, 5' and 3' UTR will be analyzed as well as deep intronic changes that were previously described.
 For samples received on or after 3/29/2019, analysis is expanded from the digital exome to the whole genome.
-The whole genome clinical report consists of reporting of the above-described digital exome regions and elements, as well as deep intronic small variants that are predicted by computational algorithms including spliceAl to significantly affect splicing.
+The whole genome clinical report consists of reporting of the above-described digital exome regions and elements, as well as deep intronic small variants that are predicted by computational algorithms including spliceAI to significantly affect splicing.
 The whole genome clinical report also consists copy number variant analysis of genes and regions known to be causative to Mendelian diseases.
 Extended regions of absence of heterozygosity and uniparental disomies will also be reported.
-Further development of a clinical genome report including balanced structural variants, mitochondrial genome, and trinucleotide repeat variants (validated by secondary methodology) is underway.
+Further development of a clinical genome report including balanced structural variants is underway.
 The MOO will be updated when these additional elements are launched clinically.